PredictiveScienceLab/paper-2023-inverse-map-karumuri/README.md

 ```

 ### Citation:
-If you use this code for your research, please cite our paper XXXX.
+If you use this code for your research, please cite our paper https://arxiv.org/abs/2305.20004.